“What are you talking about?” Cyndi asked, focusing on Vic instead of the questioning eyes piercing at them from every direction.

 “What are you guys fighting over now?”
 Jensen asked as Cyndi sat down next to Kimmy.

 That left an empty space next to Jensen and across the table from Cyndi.
 Vic had no choice but to sit down since he didn’t want to walk away and give up on the investigation.
 It seemed like Jensen and Kimmy were in their own world that they did not realize what had happened and hadn’t even heard the exchange between Vic and Cyndi.
-Though they were able to detect the obvious hostility on both parties’ faces but did not catch on any further than that.
+Though they were able to detect the obvious hostility on both parties’ faces, they did not catch on any further than that.

 “What’s that?”
 Jensen asked, pointing at the box in Vic’s hands.